Louisville, KY Car Accident Lawyer

 You don’t pay unless we win your Kentucky car accident case!
 Call now: (502) 584-9511

 Mike Schafer is ‘The Lawyer Who Wrote The Book’ on car accidents in Louisville, KY.
 If you’ve been in a car accident, you may have some questions.
-Our injury attorneys have the answers!
+Our personal injury lawyers have the answers!

 - What To Do Right After a Car Accident in Louisville?